-Here's a detailed Cairns to Brisbane road trip itinerary that takes in the best sights along the east coast of Australia.
+Here's a detailed Cairns to Brisbane road trip itinerary that takes in the best sights along the east coast of Australia with your JUCY rental.

 DAY 1: CAIRNS - ATHERTON TABLELANDS - RAVENSHOE

 Pick up a JUCY rental from JUCY Cairns Car and Campervan Hire depot.
 Make your first stop out of Cairns Kuranda, a mountain village located in the tablelands.
 One of the highlights of this town is accessing it.
 One option is via a cable car which takes you up/down the mountain with breathtaking views, or there is the scenic railway line.
 Check out the local markets selling food, clothes, and art.
 Barron Falls is an impressive waterfall only a 10-minute drive from the main town area.

 Then venture deeper into the Tablelands towards the Millaa Millaa area.
 Along the way, you will be greeted with views over sugar cane crops.
 Visit the serene Milaa Millaa falls, which has small and thin strands of water falling side by side next to each other, making for some great Instagram shots.
 The falls are also located right next to the carpark so if you can’t be bothered hiking, then this is the place for you.
 There is also a waterfall circuit drive within this area if you’re keen to see more falls.
 This is around 20 kilometres or so round trip (driving) to complete the circuit.
 The other falls in the circuit are; Zillie Falls, Ellinjaa Falls, Pepina Falls and Mungalli Falls.